Notes on the Geography of New Zealand: Christchurch

 Lots of substantial buildings in Christchurch Central were damaged more than they appeared to be.
 That was the case with these offices of Public Trust, a government corporation providing trust services to some 50,000 estates.

 A similar case: the State Insurance Building had housed not only Kaplan International English School but the Design and Arts College of New Zealand.
 And the trompe l'oeil building on the left?

-New buildings weren't always or even generally spared.
-In this case (the BNZ Building), demolition was halted in 2012 because of asbestos.
+New buildings, like this BNZ building, weren't always spared, but demolition was halted in 2012 because of asbestos.
 Nibblers wouldn't be safe; instead, sections of the building would eventually be removed intact, a process called "cut-and-crane."

 Many of the Mountfordian buildings are in grievous shape.
 Here's the building (at 159 Oxford Terrace) called Our City or O-Tautahi.
 From 1887 to 1024 it housed the city council.
 Later the Chamber of Commerce used the space and, still later, the building became an exhibition and events center.
 In 2015 it was propped up pending restoration.
 Estimates were that the work would continue across the city for decades and cost NZ$40 billion.

 A lot of the city's heritage architecture wasn't very old, but people liked it anyway.
 Here, at 381 Montreal Street, is the so-called old teacher's college, built in 1930 and before the earthquakes converted into apartments--Peterborough Centre--with each unit sold separately.
-The divided ownership complicated rebuilding because most but not all the owners wanted to rebuild.
+The divided ownership complicated rebuilding because some of the owners didn't want to rebuild.